dropzone/dropzone/index.md

 Available events are:

 - `fallback` When the browser is not supported

+All of these receive the event as first parameter:

 - `drop` The user dropped something onto the dropzone
 - `dragstart`
 - `dragend`
 - `dragenter`
 - `dragover`
 - `dragleave`

+All of these receive the [file](https://developer.mozilla.org/en-US/docs/DOM/File) as the first parameter:

 - `addedfile`
-- `thumbnail` When the thumbnail has been generated
+- `thumbnail` When the thumbnail has been generated.
+Receives the [**dataUrl**](http://en.wikipedia.org/wiki/Data_URI_scheme) as second parameter.
-- `error` An error occured
+- `error` An error occured.
+Receives the **errorMessage** as second parameter.
 - `processingfile` When a file gets processed (since there is a queue not all files are currently processed)
-- `uploadprogress`
+- `uploadprogress` Gets called periodically whenever the file upload progress changes.
+Gets the **progress** parameter as second parameter which is a percentage (0-100).
+When an upload finishes dropzone *ensures* that uploadprogress will be called with a percentage of 100 *at least* once.
 - `finished`

 ### layout

-The HTML that is generated for each file by dropzone looks like this:
+The HTML that is generated for each file by dropzone looks like this (although you can change it with the `previewTemplate` option):

 {% highlight html %}
 <div class="preview file-preview">